wp-plugins/booking-calendar-contact-form/README.txt

 == Description ==

-With the Booking Calendar Contact Form you can create a classic contact form or a booking form with a reservation calendar, connected to a PayPal payment button.
+With the **Booking Calendar Contact Form** you can create a **classic contact form** or a **booking form with a reservation calendar**, connected to a PayPal payment button.
 The reservation calendar lets the customer select the start (ex: check-in) and end (ex: checkout) dates.

-The reservation calendar is an optional item, so it can be disabled to create a general purpose contact form.
+The **reservation calendar** is an optional item, so it can be disabled to create a **general purpose contact form**.

 There are two types of bookings available in the calendar configuration: full day bookings or partial day bookings.
-With full day bookings the whole day is blocked / reserved while in partial day bookings the start and end dates are partially blocked as used for example in room/hotel bookings.
+With full day bookings the whole day is blocked / reserved while in partial day bookings the start and end dates are partially blocked as used for example in **room/hotel bookings**.

 Features: